rlauer6/make-cpan-dist/README.md

 The `path` attributes specify the path to the module and the path to the tests which will be packaged.
 All files with an extension of `.t` are assumed to be included in the package if you have specified a test path.

 If your project includes other Perl modules somewhere in the Perl module path then they will be packaged as well.
 Paths are relative to the root of the project or your current working directory if you are not specifying a git repository as the source of your package.

+If youru project includes perl scripts, you can add those to your distribution by setting the path to those with the `exe_files` subsection of `path`.
+These will be packaged and installed in the `bin` directory (INSTALLBIN).

 So, assuming you have created an appropriate `buildspec.yml` file, the easy way boils down to this: